 ENGL-326.
 HISTORY OF THE THEATRE II

 The course emphasizes theatre structure, production techniques, individual artists, and movements from the 1700's to the present in Europe, America, and the Orient.
+Prerequisites: ENGL-318.
+Credit, three hours.

 ENGL-327.
 INTERPERSONAL COMMUNICATIONS